Magical sci-fi and building worlds

 Recently though, I threw myself into Battlestar Galactica, a remake of the 1970s TV series brought into modern times.
-I was hooked, completely and utterly, from the pilot mini series through to the final fifth series.
+I was hooked, completely and utterly, from the pilot mini series through to the last series.

 Every character is developed, relationships established and changed over time, challenges faced, adventures won and lost, in wonderful detail.
 The visuals – the strange movement of the ships, expansive exterior space and planets with colourful starbursts and solar winds – are stunning.
-Everyday objects like notepaper shapes, shirt collars or a mechanic’s spanner have been considered and designed to fit in with the look and feel of the fictional world they are set in.
+Everyday objects like notepaper shapes, shirt collars or a mechanic’s spanner have been considered and designed to fit in with the look and feel of their fictional world.

 When you have a world that isn’t bound by physical laws or the current limitations of our environment, space, brains, understanding of the universe or cultural expectations, you have a world where anything becomes possible.
 This is where imagination can create new routes, parallel stories, subplots and adventures.

 I’m pleased to see another strand of the Galactica world starting online today, Battlestar Galactica: Blood & Chrome, albeit just a two-hour pilot.
-This spin off story is being shown on Machinima‘s YouTube Channel after Syfy chose not to commission a series.
-Here’s a trailer:
+This spin-off is being shown on Machinima‘s YouTube Channel after Syfy chose not to commission a series.
+Watch the trailer:

 Extending a series by focusing in more depth on a particular character, an event or going back in time to see how key events came to be, as with Blood & Chrome, is also where stories’ mythology can come from.
 Imagineering ever deeper creates more context, more reasoning, filling out characters in ever more detail and hence drawing us into the world even more.